athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Fledgling Flight.md

 * * *

-You can fly through the air in short bursts at half your land Speed.
-If you don't end your movement on solid ground, you fall at the end of your turn.
+You can fly through the air in short bursts.
+You Fly.
+If you don't normally have a fly Speed, you gain a fly Speed of 15 feet for this movement.
+If you aren't on solid ground at the end of this movement, you fall.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*